-Don’t smoke, and avoid secondhand smoke.
+Don’t smoke.
+Also avoid secondhand smoke.

 Drink a lot of water and juice.
 They can soothe the throat and may help thin mucus.

+Take all of the medicine.
 Take the medicine until it is used up, even if symptoms have improved.
 If you don’t, the bronchitis may come back.

+Ask about side effects.
 Ask your provider or pharmacist what side effects are common, and what to do about them.